ericrenone/Adaptive-Gain-Control-Learning/README.md

 • A sensitivity (gain) parameter scales learning intensity
 • The gain decays over time, stabilizing convergence

+### Notes

+Path A is the explorer, and Path B is the map-maker.

 This creates a self-regulating learning process.

 Information requires a carrier.
 Path A is the carrier (the signal), and Path B is the information (the meaning/stability extracted from that signal).